timosalm/tm-forum-poc/workshop/workshop/content/exercises/workload.md

 ```editor:open-file
 file: tmf-product-catalog-management-api-java/config/workload.yaml
 ```
 As you can see we use our Git repository with the application sourcecode as a source.
-With that we can configure a **continous path production** where every git commit to the codebase will trigger another execution of the supply chain and developers have to apply a Workload only once if they start with a new application or microservice.
+With that we can configure a **continous path to production** where every git commit to the codebase will trigger another execution of the supply chain and developers have to apply a Workload only once if they start with a new application or microservice.
 It's also supported via the tanzu CLI to use source code from the filesystem instead of a Git repository and deploy a container image from e.g. an ISV.

 As already mentioned a path to production can be reused by many applications.
 For our use-case the right **path to production will be chosen by the labels** for the application type, whether our source code contains tests and whether the API conformance has to be checked.
 It's also possible to configure the selector for a path to production based on other configurations available in the Workload.